Hi Point 916 C9 handgun and 995TS carbine, self defense on a budget

 After the initial range trip, ballistic test, and accuracy test the round count was about 100 rounds per and no issues.
 During the course of the live fire Clinton and I ran another 200 rounds through the pistol and 220 through the carbine.
 If my math skills have not deteriorated through years of semi professional beer drinking that brings 300 rounds through the pistol and 320 through the carbine without issue.
 I went to the 100 yard line with the carbine and the reload 1 and was able to get a few three inch groups from a rest with iron sights.

 The accuracy chart.
 Reload 1 was a 115gr fmj loaded with 5gr of Unique and Reload 2 was a 124gr jhp loaded with 4.8gr of Unique.
 I do not have the propellant data on Reload 3 as they were donated but it is the same round we used for the 9mm Luger ballistic test.
+Accuracy chart is from 25 yards shot from a rest.

 Left side of the carbine, you can see the charging handle here as well as the safety just behind and down, which engaged firmly.
 The magazine release is just behind the trigger, which broke at 6 pounds.